Tsangares/DLMP/README.md

 </p>

 # Value
-Deep Link Meta Pages (DLMP) expands the experience and utility associated with clothing by adding a separate dimension of interaction.
+Deep Link Micro Pages (DLMP) expands the experience and utility associated with clothing by adding a separate dimension of interaction.
 When an end user scans the QR code they will be directed to a unique web page, associated with their specific product.
 Along with the clothing, the user owns this mobile friendly webpage and can customize it with links, text, payment gateways and more.
 Their webpage is an anonymous home that can only be viewed from physical interaction with the person and their clothing.
 Critically, the customer buys a digital identity along with their clothing; the associated web page is simply a gateway to interact with this identity.

 To showcase the identity associated with the product, when you first login to the webpage you are able to mint a badge.
 Each self-sovereign identity is used as the seed to deterministically create the metadata and graphic for the badge.